Evolution & Natural Selection: Anthropologically!

 Ideas about evolution and natural selection stem from the previous section on Anthropology and Human Nature.
 In the nineteenth century, such speculations shifted from the philosophical and religious spheres into the scientific sphere and the development of evolutionary theory.

 Evolutionary theory and natural selection are important to anthropology as frameworks for understanding species change and human origins.
-However, anthropology emphasizes the complexity of evolutionary processes and how natural selection is much more than “survival of the fittest.”
+However, Biological Anthropology emphasizes the complexity of evolutionary processes and how natural selection is much more than “survival of the fittest.”
 Anthropology stresses the richness and diversity of evolutionary processes, cautioning against the reduction of evolutionary processes to overly simplistic mechanisms:

 In The Origin of Species . . .
 Darwin had virtually nothing to say about human evolution.
 Indeed, he had nothing really to say about evolution at all, for the word appears only once in the entire book–in the very last sentence!
 Instead, he spoke of “descent with modification”.
 Only subsequently, largely as a result of a colossal mistake perpetrated by the philosopher Herbert Spencer and compounded by generations of biologists ever since, was the concept of evolution substituted for that of descent with modification.
 (Tim Ingold, Against Human Nature 2006:264)